The Girl Who Knew Too Much (1963 film)

 The Girl Who Knew Too Much is considered to be the first giallo film, a film genre with a mixture of thriller, sexploitation and horror conventions.
-An alternative cut titled Evil Eye was released in the United States by American International Pictures; this version features a score by Les Baxter, deletes several scenes, and adds others which place a greater emphasis on comedy compared to the Italian release.
+An alternative cut titled The Evil Eye was released in the United States and the United Kingdom by American International Pictures; this version features a score by Les Baxter, deletes several scenes, and adds others which place a greater emphasis on comedy compared to the Italian release.

 Plot

-On vacation, Nora Davis (Letícia Román) arrives by plane in Rome to visit her elderly ailing aunt.
-Nora's aunt is being treated by Dr. Marcello Bassi (John Saxon).
-Nora's aunt passes away on the first night of Nora's visit and she walks to the nearby hospital to notify Dr. Bassi.
+On vacation, American tourist Nora Davis arrives in Rome to visit her elderly ailing aunt, who is being treated by Dr. Marcello Bassi.
+Nora's aunt dies on the first night of Nora's visit and she walks to the nearby hospital to notify Marcello.
 On the way, she is mugged and knocked out in Piazza di Spagna.
-When she wakes up, she sees the body of a dead woman lying on the ground near her; a bearded man pulls a knife out of the woman's back.
-Nora reports this to the police in the hospital, who don't believe her when they find no evidence and think that she is hallucinating.
+When she wakes up, she witnesses a young woman being murdered in front of a house.
+She also observes a bearded man pulling a knife out of the woman's corpse.
+Nora then faints.
+Waking up in the hospital the next morning, she reports the incident to the police, who do not believe her after finding no evidence that a murder has been committed.